agsb/f2u/docs/Notes.md

 - review of ALIGNED, now round down a cell, add a cell.

-- include @@ as compound, usefull for indirect variable access, as sram used and flash words
+- include @@ and @! as compound, usefull for indirect variable access, as sram used and flash words

 - review of : LITERAL R> DUP CELL PLUS >R @ ; : EXECUTE >R ;

 - idea for : GOTO R> @ >R ; : SKIP R> CELL PLUS >R ;

-- how define =0 ? just as "if TOS eq 0x0 then skip next reference fi why ?
+- how define =0 ? just as "if TOS eq 0x0 then skip next reference fi" why ?
 BRANCH and 0BRANCH

 - define JUMP in assembler,
     does not use the inner interpreter,
-    does a real absolute assemler jump to address in TOS
+    does a real absolute assembler jump to address in TOS

 # 08/12/2022